-1. Mr Henry Ngo will, upon being re-elected as Director, continue as Chairman of the Board and Managing Director of the Company, and member of the Nominating Committee.
+1. Mr Chew Heng Ching will, upon being re-elected as Director, continue as Chairman of the Nominating Committee and member of the Audit and Remuneration Committees.
+He is considered independent for the purposes of Rule 704(8) of the Listing Manual.

-Mr Andy Xie Guoyuan will, upon being re-elected as Director, continue as Executive Director
+Mr Gary Xie Guojun will, upon being re-elected as Director, continue as Executive Director and Joint Managing Director of the Company.